GabrielFloriano03/GabrielFloriano03/README.md

 - 🌱 I’m currently at my first college semester of the course Data Science and AI from the university PUCRS
 - 🌱 I´m a begginer in Java, Python and JIRA Administration/ScriptRunner programming in Groovy
 - 💞️ I’m looking to collaborate on projects AI, Data Science and work with JIRA Administration/Automation
-- I´m currently a trainee of Getnet and working as a JIRA Admin alongside one co-worker
+- I´m currently a trainee of Getnet and working as a JIRA Admin
 - 📫 You can reach me at:
 - Linkedin https://www.linkedin.com/in/gabriel-de-oliveira-floriano-aaa8731b7/
 - E-mail gabrieldeoliveiraflorirano@gmail.com